show-me-code/deepflame-dev/docs/source/qs/input.rst

 * ``combustionModel``: the name of the combustion model, alternative models include PaSR, EDC, flareFGM.
 * ``EDCCoeffs, PaSRCoeffs, flareFGMCoeffs``: model cofficients we need to define.
 * ``mixingScale``: turbulent mixing time scale including globalScale,kolmogorovScale,geometriMeanScale,dynamicScale.
+* ``ChiType``: algebraic and transport are available for ChiType when selecting dynamicScale.
 * ``chemistryScale``: chemistry reaction time scale including formationRate,globalConvertion  .
 * ``buffer``: switch for buffer time.
 * ``scaledPV``:the switch is used to determine whether to use scaled progress variables or not.